aws-samples/genai-media-upscaling-and-testing/README.md

 * Stable Diffusion ×4 Upscaler FP16 is a upscale model currently deployable by Jumpstart.
 The “x4” is the amount the model will upscale and the FP16 stands for 16-bit floating point, which means it uses 16 bits(binary digits) to represent a number.
 This Upscaling model of Stable AI is able to work on an image and then upscale it by generating new pixels.
 These new pixels are incorporated into a brand new upscaled version of the original image.
 For more info, visit this press release: Stability AI is a Generative AI leader that builds its models on AWS https://press.aboutamazon.com/2022/11/stability-ai-selects-aws-as-its-preferred-cloud-provider-to-build-artificial-intelligence-for-the-future.

 * Real-ESRGAN is a general model for Image/Video restoration.
-It is based on the [this repo](https://github.com/xinntao/Real-ESRGAN).
+It is based on [this repo](https://github.com/xinntao/Real-ESRGAN).

+* SwinIR2 is another model for Image/Video restoration.
+It is based on [this repo](https://github.com/JingyunLiang/SwinIR)

 ### Deploying Stable Diffusion x4 Upscaler FP16